SanderMertens/bake/README.md

 ## Goal
 The goal of bake is to bring a level of abstraction to building software that is comparable with `npm`.
 Tools like `make`, `cmake` and `premake` abstract away from writing your own compiler commands by hand, but still require users to create their own buildsystem, with proprietary mechanisms for specifying dependencies, build configurations etc.

-This makes it difficult to share code between different people and organizations, and is arguably one of the reasons why ecosystems like `npm` are fast-growing, while ecosystems for native code are very fragmented.
+This makes it difficult to share code between different people and organizations, and is arguably one of the reasons why ecosystems like `npm` are thriving, while ecosystems for native code are very fragmented.

-Bake is not just a buildtool like `make` that can automatically generate compiler commands.
+Bake is therefore not just a buildtool like `make` that can automatically generate compiler commands.
 It is also a buildsystem that clearly specifies how projects are organized and configured.
 When a project relies on bake, a user does, for example, not need to worry about how to link with it, where to find its include files or whether binaries have been built with incompatible compiler flags.

 A secondary goal is to create a zero-dependency buildtool that can be easily ported to other platforms.
 Whereas other buildtools exist, like `make, ``premake`, `rake` and `gradle`, they all rely on their respective ecosystems (`unix`, `lua`, `ruby`, `java`) which complicates writing platform-independent build configurations.

 ## Feature Overview
-Bake doesn't just build your code.
-It also makes a number of nuisances commonly encountered when building code easier to manage, like setting `LD_LIBRARY_PATH` or installing resource (non-code) files.
+Bake also addresses a number of issues commonly found during building.
 Here is a (non-exhaustive) overview of bake features:

+- Automatically discover projects in a directory tree
+- Build discovered projects in correct dependency order
+- Manage custom build configurations (`debug`, `release`, ...) on a global or project-specific level
+- Manage environment variables
 - Install project binaries to a common location so they can be located by their logical name
 - Install miscellaneous files to a common location (like configuration, HTML/CSS/JS) that can be accessed regardless from where the code is ran
-- Automatically discover projects in a directory tree
-- Build discovered projects in correct dependency order
-- Specify configurations on a global, project-specific or any level in between
-- Automatically set environment variables specified in a configuration file

 ## Usage
 The following examples show how to use the bake command: